liujiayuGIS/liujiayuGIS.github.io/content/authors/admin/_index.md

-## About Me
+## About Jiayu：
--Jiayu Liu is a master's student in Geoinformatics Engineering at Shaanxi Normal University.
+Jiayu Liu is a master's student in Geoinformatics Engineering at Shaanxi Normal University.
 His research interests lie at the intersection of Geographic Information Science (GIS) and transportation.
 He is dedicated to leveraging multi-source big data to understand and solve problems in transportation geography, with a particular focus on human mobility and public transit network design.

 ---